anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 ## Kernel 3.10

-The socketcan drivers sources downloadable from kvaser webpage will not work for kernel 3.10 but a pathed version can be used.
+The socketcan drivers sources downloadable from kvaser webpage will not work for kernel 3.10 but a patched version can be used.

 ### Pre reqs